OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   Suggesting Evernote service features or products to you that we think will help you get the most out of our Service.
 *   For Evernote Business users, recommending people for you to collaborate with.

-*   To provide troubleshooting and customer support, our Customer Support team may need to access your information, such as your account email address and information about the Evernote application you are using, subject to the protections described below.
+*   **Maintaining our Services.** To provide troubleshooting and customer support, our Customer Support team may need to access your information, such as your account email address and information about the Evernote application you are using, subject to the protections described below.
-*   As part of our efforts to protect your account and the functionality of the Service, our systems may analyze the emails you send to and from your Evernote account and the notes you share to detect spam, malware, or other potential security concerns.
+*   **Protecting against security threats, abuse, and illegal activity.** As part of our efforts to protect your account and the functionality of the Service, our systems may analyze the emails you send to and from your Evernote account and the notes you share to detect spam, malware, or other potential security concerns.
 If we determine that such material constitutes a Terms of Service or User Guidelines violation, we may block delivery of or unshare the problematic material, much like a spam filter works for your email inbox.

     Learn more about steps you can take to protect your account, such as using strong passwords, two-step verification, and encryption.
-*   In accordance with your communication preferences, we’ll occasionally contact you to announce new products and features we build for you, share tips for using Evernote to get more done, make special offers, and provide information about how Evernote works with products and services from our business partners.Learn MoreShow Less
+*   Communicating with you.
+In accordance with your communication preferences, we’ll occasionally contact you to announce new products and features we build for you, share tips for using Evernote to get more done, make special offers, and provide information about how Evernote works with products and services from our business partners.Learn MoreShow Less

 You may opt out of promotional communications at any time by following the opt-out or “unsubscribe” instructions provided in emails or by logging into your Evernote service account via our web site at www.evernote.com and going to Settings >.
 Personal Settings >.
 Contact Preferences to change your contact preferences.
 You can also change your in-app notification preferences through your device settings.
 You will continue to receive essential Service-related and account-related information (such as notification that your paid subscription is about to expire), even if you unsubscribe from promotional emails or turn off in-app notifications.
 Evernote Business users will also continue to receive a daily summary of activity associated with their Business account.

 Similarly, if we learn of a security system breach, we may attempt to notify you and provide information on protective steps, if available, through the email address, phone number or other contact information that you have provided to us or by posting a notice on our web site and/or via other communication platforms.
 Depending on where you live, you may have a legal right to receive such notices in writing.

-*   If you are an End User of an Evernote Business account, please note that the Account Holder of your Evernote Business account (such as your employer or organization) may have established its own rules regarding End Users’ access, use, disclosure, or retention of data stored in that account.
-Also note that while an Administrator of an Evernote Business account has access to the End User accounts linked to that Evernote Business account, an Administrator cannot access an End User’s personal Evernote account.
-You can find more information on how your personal Evernote service account works with your Evernote Business account here.
+*   **Complying with Law.** Evernote also uses information to satisfy applicable laws or regulations, and discloses information in response to legal process or enforceable government requests, including to law enforcement.
+For more information, please visit the section “How does Evernote respond to legal requests for my information? ” of this Privacy Policy.

 **Would someone at Evernote ever view my Content?**